yalit/yalit-site/README.md

-This is the repository for my profesional website [https://yalit.be](https://yalit.be)
+This is the repository for my professional website [https://yalit.be](https://yalit.be)

 ## Getting Started

 The site is based on Next.js and is statically built

 ### Dev

 First, run the development server:

 ```bash